 The distance between the two significators Venus (mom) and Jupiter (son) is 4°47‘.
-The woman asks Lilly on July 19th (Julian Calendar).
+The woman consults Lilly on July 19th (Julian Calendar).

-Furthermore, he calculated with the Julian Calendar, which differs from the today used Gregorian Calender by 11 days.
-This is why I decided, not to use his horoscope (drawn in photoshop or similar), but to apply his techniques simply to the modern calculated horoscope.
+Furthermore, he calculated with the Julian Calendar, which differs from the today used Gregorian Calendar by 11 days.
+This is why I decided, not to use his horoscope (drawn in Photoshop or similar), but to apply his techniques simply to the modern calculated horoscope.

 For Lilly, it was July 19th, when the woman came to him, on the Gregorian Calendar it was July 30th.

 Modern software calculates August 4th at 11.
-39 a.m. as the exact conjunction, which is exactly 5 days after the woman had been at Lilly’s. (see figure right).
+39 a.m. as the exact conjunction, which is exactly 5 days after the woman had been at Lilly’s.
 I think the reason for the hour difference between his and modern chart calculation might lay in a different calculation of the noon.

 For simplicity reasons Lilly’s chart has been drawn in the Gregorian Calendar, which is why the data do not coincide, but the planetary positions (nearly) do.

-This is a very important point: The Saturn aspcet (home) becomes exact before the following Sun aspect (master).
+This is a very important point: The Saturn aspect (home) becomes exact before the following Sun aspect (master).
 This is why the son is at home and not at the master’s.